Best Raspberry Pi Projects: 10 sweet bakes to try today

 An external battery pack makes the walkie-talkie portable, but it will need to remain within the Wi-Fi network, meaning no late-night excursions searching for missing friends.

-Chote uses the open source Mumble voice communication protocol, which powers in-game chat between PC gamers.
+Chote uses the open-source Mumble voice-communication protocol, which powers in-game chat between PC gamers.

-The full install guide is listed on GitHub.
+The full installation guide is listed on GitHub.

 Seen any awesome Raspberry Pi projects recently?
 Tweet us @TrustedReviews or drop a comment below.